 – Adjust for Backdrop Glare

 The basic approach to sight-fishing involves wading or poling a skiff down-sun to ensure a well-lit view as you look for fish with the sun at your back.
 But scanning directly down-sun does not always produce the most glare-free viewing.
-Sometimes there may be puffy white clouds, a cloud bank or a thunderhead reflection in that direction casting substantial glare on the water, marring your view.
-By adjusting your gaze away from the offending clouds, you can dodge that glare by simply looking toward a darker blue-sky backdrop slightly to the left or right.
+There may be puffy white clouds, a cloud bank or a thunderhead reflection casting substantial glare on the water down-sun, marring your view in that direction.
+By simply adjusting your gaze away from the offending clouds, you can dodge that glare by looking toward a darker blue-sky backdrop slightly to the left or right.

 Other dark backdrops, such as high shoreline vegetation (mangrove stands, tall grass, rosa rugosa, etc.), also provide opportunity for glare-free viewing.
 By wading or poling off the water’s edge while scanning shoreward into a glare-free field of view is a great tactic for spotting fish along dark, vegetated shorelines.